chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 It highlights the concept of invariance under transformation.
 A Palindrome remains a Palindrome even when projected onto the *σ-reduced* Alphabet, demonstrating a kind of structural integrity that's independent of the specific representation.

-The condition (ζ ⋅ Σ:sub:`σ`) = inv(ζ ⋅ Σ:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.
+The condition (**Ζ ⋅ Σ**:sub:`σ`) *= inv*(**Ζ ⋅ Σ**:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.

 **Definition 3.1.3: Perfect Palindromes**

 Perfect Palindromes are defined as the set of Sentences **PP** that satisfy the following formula,

-    ζ ∈ PP ↔ ζ = inv(ζ)
+    ∀ ζ ∈ C:sub:`L`: ζ ∈ PP ↔ ζ = inv(ζ)

 Note the name given to this class of Sentences is premature.
-While the terminology will prove to be accurate, at this poitn in the analysis, one must not be careful to confuse Perfect Palindromes with Palindromes.
+While the terminology will prove to be accurate, at this point in the analysis, one must be careful not to confuse Perfect Palindromes with Palindromes.
 It has not yet been shown the class of Sentences which satisfy Definition 3.1.3 also satisfy 3.1.2.

 Before verifying the class of Sentences which satisfy Definition 3.1.3 are indeed palindromes, the motivation for Definition 3.1.3 will briefly be explained.

-This Definition implicitly captures the cCaracter-level symmetry that's characteristic of perfect Palindromes.
+This Definition implicitly captures the Character-level symmetry that's characteristic of perfect Palindromes.
 If a Sentence is its own inverse, it means that the sequence of Characters reads the same backward as forward.

-It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorem 2.3.4.
+It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorem 2.3.5.

 The following theorems will be used to validate the proposed class **PP** does indeed satisfy Definition 3.1.3, and thus Perfect Palindromes are a subset of the class Palindromes in any Language and its Corpus.